khawlaChoucheneBouhmila/Pr--Traitement-d-un-corpus-F-minisme-/README.md

-# Pré-Traitement d'un-corpus "Féminisme"
+# Pre-processing of a "Feminist" corpus
- Un programme python qui permet de faire les Pré-Traitement :
+Python program which allows to do the Pre-Processing:
- - Éliminer les stops words, lemmatisation , stémmatisation.
-Tokenisation, capitalisation,  Vectorisation.
+  - Eliminate stop words, lemmatization, stemmatization.
+Tokenization, capitalization, vectorization.
- - Apprentissage
+  - Learning
- - Test : F-Mesure, Rappel, Précision, accuracy.
+  - Test: F-Measure, Recall, Precision, accuracy.